False Friends in the Shell: Unveiling the Emoticon Semantic Confusion in Large Language Models: Introduction

 In this paper, we systematically reveal and define a severe risk in LLMs, namely \textbf{emoticon semantic confusion}.
 Unlike standard Unicode emojis, which possess distinct encodings, emoticons are constructed from standard alphanumeric characters and punctuation (e.g., `\texttt{:-)}', `\texttt{\textasciitilde}', `\texttt{>}'), sharing a heavily overlapping symbol space with programming operators, shell wildcards, and file paths.
 We find that such overlap may lead LLMs to conflate ASCII-based affective signals with executable directives. \autoref{fig:moti} provides a motivating example of this phenomenon.
 In this example, a user instructs an agent (GPT-4.1-mini as the backbone model) to perform a series of testing jobs, including creating a directory \texttt{tmp}.
 After completing these jobs, the user expresses approval and tells the model to `delete the directory' in a relaxed tone (i.e., adding a tilde \texttt{\textasciitilde} to convey).
 While the user intends to delete the directory \texttt{tmp}, the LLM interprets the tilde as the standard Unix shorthand for the user's \textit{home directory}.
 This exemplifies a typical linguistic phenomenon known as a false friend~\cite{domínguez2002false}, referring to cases where a word exhibits divergent semantics across languages (i.e., natural language vs. programming language here).
 Consequently, instead of cleaning the temporary files in \texttt{tmp}, the agent executes a command to recursively delete the user's entire home directory.
-More details and results are in our repository~\cite{ourrepo}.
+Notably, similar incidents have been reported on social media, where users suffered real harm after LLM coding assistants misinterpreted emoticon-like symbols as executable directives~\cite{xhsrealcase2025}.
 As illustrated, such semantic confusion goes far beyond simple conversational misunderstanding.
 It does not merely severely degrade usability, but also introduces unpredictable security vulnerabilities in high-stakes execution environments.
 However, existing research on the robustness of LLM-based dialogue systems to non-verbal cues has primarily examined perturbations involving standard Unicode emojis or semantically meaningless characters~\cite{wei2025emoji,ma2024security,zheng2025irony,zou2023universal}.
 To the best of our knowledge, no prior work has systematically explored the unique risks posed by emoticons, nor revealed the critical security implications arising from their syntactic ambiguity in high-stakes domains such as code generation.

 To bridge the gap, we conduct the first large-scale study on emoticon semantic confusion in six state-of-the-art (SOTA) LLMs, including Claude-Haiku-4.5, Gemini-2.5-Flash, GPT-4.1-mini, DeepSeek-v3.2, Qwen3-Coder, and GLM-4.6.
 To systematically investigate emoticon semantic confusion, we focus on code scenarios and develop a pipeline to automatically generate diverse dialogue-based test cases.
 The pipeline first collects and filters a set of high-risk emoticons that exhibit high morphological similarity to code syntax (i.e., Bash/Shell, Python, SQL, and JavaScript) from a candidate pool of over 62,000 entries.
 Then, the pipeline leverages the LLM to generate prompt templates and select emoticons that potentially trigger confusion to efficiently construct the dataset with 3,757 test cases.
 Leveraging the dataset, we conduct large-scale experiments to quantify the prevalence and impact of emoticon semantic confusion, and explore prompt-based mitigations from the users' perspective.